brokenax3/markdown-tools.nvim/README.md

 MdxGenPdf            | Generates a pdf output of the current file using Pandoc.
 TexImgPaste          | Paste the image on the clipboard to the current working directory.
 TexImgDelete         | Prompts to delete the image under the line.

+# Changelog

+## Jul 29, 2022

+- Images are now saved to `CURRENT_WORKING_DIR/images/BUFFER_FILENAME/`
+- Verified to be working on MacOS as well